Deirdre Gogarty

-Gogarty followed this defeat with a win, after which she was matched with Isra Girgrah, who Gogarty knocked out in three rounds.
+Gogarty followed this defeat with a win, after which she was matched with Isra Girgrah, whom Gogarty knocked out in three rounds.
 This is considered her biggest win to date.
 She then boxed another of female boxing's top competitors when she faced Laura Serrano, who beat Gogarty by a knockout in round seven.
 A knockout win in the first round followed this defeat, when she fought Jessica Breitfelder.
 Gogarty then participated in the fight many credit as putting female boxing on the sports' fan page: she and Christy Martin faced each other in a six-round match that was televised by Showtime.
 This fight made the covers of many magazines.
 Many fans of women's boxing considered it the female version of the Thrilla in Manila.
 Martin won by a six-round decision.

-Gogarty succeeded in winning another three fights consecutively before she challenged Bonnie Canino for the Women's International Boxing Federation's Women's World Featherweight Champtionship.
+Gogarty succeeded in winning another three fights consecutively before she challenged Bonnie Canino for the Women's International Boxing Federation's Women's World Featherweight Championship.
 Gogarty became a World Champion after winning the fight on a ten-round decision.
+This made her the first Irishwoman to win any boxing world title; the fight occurred in the United States in 1997.
 She defended her title against Monique Strohman and Debra Strohman.
 Both were defeated in first-round knockouts.
-In her last fight to date, Gogarty lost her title to Beverly Szymanski on a ten-round decision.
+In her last fight, Gogarty lost her title to Beverly Szymanski on a 10-round decision.

 Gogarty co-wrote her memoir, My Call to the Ring: A Memoir of a Girl Who Yearns to Box, with Darrelyn Saloom.
 The book was published by Glasnevin Publishing on 8 August 2012.
 The next day, Katie Taylor won a gold medal for Ireland in the 2012 Summer Olympics, which included women's boxing for the first time.

-In 2015, Gogarty was inducted into the Women's International Boxing Hall of Fame in Fort Lauderdale, Florida.
+In 2015, Gogarty was inducted into the International Women's Boxing Hall of Fame in Fort Lauderdale, Florida.
 The IWBHF was created by founder Sue TL Fox.